Electrolysis & Corrosion

 These may, of course, affects safety of navigation and result in costly maintenance operations or parts replacement.

-Involvment of alternative network:mind the earthing wire!
+Involvment of alternative AC current:mind the earthing wire!

 Involvment of alternative current has not been scientifically proven concerning corrosion of immersed metal equipments of ships.
 However, the earthing wire of 230 V shore power might carry direct stray currents, potentially very dangerous for your immersed metal equipments if, as requested by safety regulations, it is connected to the boat's earth.
 This promotes indeed a corrosive loop, necessary for corrosion to occur.
 As you can never guess quality of shore or neighbourhood installations, prevention goes through regular control of corrosion potential and availability of appropriate protection devices: galvanic isolators or isolation transformers.